-The best zones for this species are Zones 3-9.
+The best zones for this species are Zones 3 to 9.
 If you can offer it some protection, it may be able to grow in Zone 2 also.
 It comes from North America.

 Size & Shape

 The size will depend on the conditions present in the growing location.
-It will be 2-18' tall and wide at maturity, creating a rounded shape.
+It will be 2 feet to 18 feet tall and wide at maturity, creating a rounded shape.

 Each leaf is covered with an abundance of tiny silvery hairs, giving it a silvery-green appearance overall.
-They are 1-2" long with an elliptical shape.
+They are 1 inch to 2 inches long with an elliptical shape.

 Though this plant has the word berry in its name, it is not actually that type of fruit.
 Buffaloberries are stone fruit or drupes that are usually red but can be yellow.
 They are edible and can be eaten fresh or dried.
 They are quite tart, though they will sweeten up a bit if they are hit with frost.
 These fruits can be used in a variety of recipes like jams, jellies, and sauces.
 They were cooked in many ways by the Native Americans.